Retirement Planning Scenario Calculator

 What is a retirement planning scenario calculator used for?

-How does annual contribution affect retirement scenarios?
+How do annual contributions affect retirement scenarios?

-What is a 'safe' annual rate of return for retirement planning?
+What is a safe annual rate of return for retirement planning?